 The plant doesn’t need watering often.
 In a dry region or locations experiencing a dry spell, make sure the plant doesn’t completely dry out.

 You can also use regular plant fertilizer mixed with the water to supply it with more nutrients.
-Use fertilizer two to three times each spring and summer season.
+Use fertilizer two to three times during the spring and summer season.

 Soil & Transplanting